JorMerr/EV_charging_locations/presentation_notes.md

 ### Data Testing and Training Split
-Our dataset was split as 80% used for training, and 20% used for testing the accuracy of the model.
-This split was chosen as it would provide sufficient rows of data to train the model at over 1000 rows.
-This also left nearly 350 rows for our testing dataset.
+Our dataset was split as 75% for training and 25% for testing.

 ### Model Choice